OpenInterpreter/open-interpreter/README.md

 This extends GPT-4 with Python's general-purpose capabilities:

-- Create and edit videos, PDFs, folders, etc.
+- Create and edit photos, videos, PDFs, etc.
 - Run `selenium` to control a Chrome browser.
 - Convert DNA to proteins with `biopython`.
 - ...etc.